-This resource page includes information on current supports for artists and arts organisations during the COVID-19 pandemic, specific supports and sharing opportunities for the arts and health sector, online networking hubs for practitioners to exchange experiences and brainstorm ideas, and government information on COVID-19.
-This page will be updated on a regular basis as new information becomes available.
+This resource page includes information on supports for artists and arts organisations during the COVID-19 pandemic, specific supports and sharing opportunities for the arts and health sector, online networking hubs for practitioners, mental health supports and government information on COVID-19.
+This page is updated on a regular basis as new information becomes available.

 We are deeply grateful to all the healthcare workers, carers and frontline staff who are going above and beyond to care for people at this most challenging of times.